lpbrig01/final-lance-briggs/content/_index.md

 # Welcome

-This site is for my web development class.
+This site is my final project for my web development class.

-I’m using Hugo with the Ananke theme to practice building a small site and deploying it.
+I built it using Hugo and the Ananke theme, and I’m hosting it on Netlify.
+Everything here is meant to show that I can structure a full website, write consistent pages, and explain the work I did.

-On this site you can:
+On this site you’ll find:

-- Read a short “About” page about me
+- A short About page
-- See write-ups for two Eloquent JavaScript homework problems on the **Articles** page
+- Four Articles
+- A Blog with several posts

+Each section is part of the requirements for this assignment.